errata-ai/vale-boilerplate/README.md

 # Test Vale

+Vale is a command-line tool that brings code-like linting to prose.

+The [Google Style Guide](https://github.com/mautic/mautic-documentation/tree/main/.github/styles/Google) has been used

+Configuration can be set in the `.vale.ini` file, styles can be added to `.github/styles`

 A Github workflow has been setup to :

 1. Identify the [changed](https://github.com/tj-actions/changed-files) files (New additions and modifications made to files)